 It is important to add meat to your beagle’s diet.
 This is because dogs are naturally carnivorous, so the protein that comes from meat is important to promote their health properly.

-Be careful with red meat, however, as overfeeding your pet red meat can lead to digestive issues and other health issues.
+However, be careful with red meat, as overfeeding your pet red meat can lead to digestive issues and other health issues.

 What Is The Best Food For Beagles?